How does it differ from mandatory HMO licensing?

 Additional HMO licensing is used by a meaningful number of councils in England, especially in London boroughs and university cities where there is a high concentration of shared housing.

 Schemes can cover an entire borough or only specific wards or areas.
-Use our postcode checker to see if your property is in an additional licensing area, or browse the council directory.
+Use our postcode checker to see if your property is in an additional licensing area, browse the council directory, or see additional HMO licensing areas by region.

 When does a council introduce additional licensing?